S4 method for ConservationProblem,numeric

 Data format

-data as a logical vector
+locked_in as a logical vector

-containing TRUE and/or FALSE values that indicate which planning units should be locked in the solution.
+containing TRUE and/or FALSE values that indicate each if planning units should be locked in the solution.
+Note that the vector should have a TRUE or FALSE value for each and every planning unit in the argument to x.
 This argument is only compatible with problems that contain a single zone.

-data as a matrix object
+locked_in as a matrix object

-data as a character vector
+locked_in as a character vector

-data as a sf::sf() object
+locked_in as a sf::sf() object

 containing geometries that will be used to lock planning units for the solution.
 Specifically, planning units in x that spatially intersect with y will be locked (per intersecting_units()).
 Note that this option is only available for problems that contain a single management zone.

-data as a terra::rast() object
+locked_in as a terra::rast() object

 containing cells used to lock planning units for the solution.
 Specifically, planning units in x that intersect with cells that have non-zero and non-NA values are locked.
 For problems that contain multiple zones, the data object must contain a layer for each zone.
-Note that for multi-band arguments, each pixel must only contain a non-zero value in a single band.
+Note that for multi-band arguments, each cell must only contain a non-zero value in a single band.
 Additionally, if the cost data in x is a terra::rast() object, we recommend standardizing NA values in this dataset with the cost data.
-In other words, the pixels in x that have NA values should also have NA values in the locked data.
+In other words, the cells in x that have NA values should also have NA values in the locked data.

 Examples